V

 • It was observed that the male Vermilion Flycatcher lost its bright color if it was kept in captivity.
 Even though it is not the kind of bird seen interacting with humans, it would not be the best idea to keep them as a pet.

-• People have a superstition about this bird where they regard it as the good luck bird.
+• People have a superstition about this bird where they regard it as a good luck bird.

-• The males put up an engaging dance in the sky to impress females when it has to mate.
+• The males put up an engaging dance in the sky to impress females when it comes time to mate.

 Where to Find Vermilion Flycatcher?

 You will need to have a good eye because they will be perched on top of trees or near lakes, showcasing their majestic beauty.
-They are easily identifiable with their vibrant red and orange coloration while the females appear gray.
-Moreover, their sweet songs can be heard from far which you can follow to spot them with ease.
+The males are easily identifiable with their vibrant red and orange coloration, while the females appear gray.
+Moreover, their sweet songs can be heard from far, which you can follow to spot them with ease.

 All in all, any open area is a good resting site for them, even if it is on street lights along the road.
 So, you won’t find much trouble spotting them.
-However, during the breeding season, they are found to prefer specific trees and plants.
+However, during the breeding season, they prefer specific trees and plants.
 They include cottonwood, mesquite tree canopies, and Goodding’s willow.
-A suitable time to look for them is during the winters when they are found in flocks.
+A suitable time to look for them is during the winter when they are found in flocks.

 Vermilion Flycatcher Nests